 Why is a restaurant SWOT analysis important?

 A restaurant SWOT analysis is a versatile tool that helps you understand where your business stands.
-By highlighting strengths like a skilled team, unique menu items, or a prime location, it shows what sets you apart.
+Highlighting strengths like a skilled team, unique menu items, or a prime location, it shows what sets you apart.
 At the same time, it encourages you to plan for challenges, so you’re better prepared to tackle them.

 While often part of a business plan or marketing strategy, a SWOT analysis is just as valuable whenever you’re making key decisions for your restaurant.